waveform-computing/compoundpi/docs/protocol.rst

 EXPOSURE
 ========

-**Syntax:** EXPOSURE *mode* *compensation*
+**Syntax:** EXPOSURE *mode* *speed* *compensation*

-The :ref:`protocol_exposure` command changes the camera's exposure mode and compensation value.
+The :ref:`protocol_exposure` command changes the camera's exposure mode, speed, and compensation value.
 The mode is provided as a lower case string.
+The speed is a floating point number measured in milliseconds.
 The compensation value is an integer number between -24 and 24.

 An OK response is expected with no data.